Husnafazal/alu-machine_learning/SSI Project/README.txt

 Contribution

 This project welcomes contributions from researchers and practitioners interested in improving post-operative care and reducing the incidence of SSIs.
 Suggestions for model improvement, additional data analysis, or implementation of newer AI techniques are highly appreciated.

-License
-Specify the license under which the project is released, allowing others to understand the permissions and restrictions.